Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Introduction

-To address these challenges, we propose a novel framework, \revhu{\emph{\name}, which} facilitates efficient cross-domain adaptation using only a small number of samples and \revhu{under the complete absence of samples for certain activity categories}, thereby enabling \revhu{real-world deployment of} Wi-Fi-based multi-person HAR. \revhu{Specifically,} we design a time information embedding algorithm that encodes the highly non-uniform frame arrival \revhu{time into temporal features.} During the pre-training (PT) stage, we introduce an inter-class margin enlarging strategy to encourage the \revhu{HAR neural} model to extract discriminative activity features.
-During the FT stage, features from \revlx{sub-sampled portion of the PT dataset} are used as anchors, and target domain features are encouraged to align with them to filter out subject-specific interference.
-In the inference phase, we adopt a composite strategy that combines model logits with feature similarity to the anchors to yield accurate activity recognition.
+In this paper, we propose a practical multi-person Wi-Fi sensing system leveraging the near-field domination effect.
+We then develop a novel framework, \emph{\name}, which facilitates efficient cross-domain adaptation using only a small number of samples, even in the complete absence of samples for certain activity categories, thereby enabling real-world deployment of Wi-Fi-based multi-person HAR.
+Specifically, we design a time information embedding algorithm that encodes the highly non-uniform frame arrival time into temporal features.
+During the pre-training (PT) stage, we introduce an inter-class margin enlarging strategy to encourage the HAR neural model to extract discriminative activity features.
+During the FT stage, features from sub-sampled portion of the PT dataset are used as anchors, and target domain features are encouraged to align with them to filter out subject-specific interference.
+In the inference stage, we adopt a composite strategy that combines model logits with feature similarity to the anchors to yield accurate activity recognition.
 Finally, we construct a comprehensive dataset with approximately 65,000 samples and conduct a thorough evaluation of the proposed framework using it.
-In summary, our main contributions are: \begin{itemize} \item We present a practical method for multi-person HAR based on near-field domination effect, leveraging COTS Wi-Fi devices without requiring hardware modifications. \item We design a time information embedding algorithm to effectively capture and represent the highly non-uniform CSI sampling patterns. \item We propose \name framework, which facilitates efficient cross-domain adaptation in the absence of certain categories via a two-stage training strategy and a composite decision mechanism. \item We construct the first multi-person near-field sensing dataset, containing approximately 65,000 samples collected under default communication configurations, with a diverse set of subjects and environments. \item We conduct a comprehensive evaluation of \name framework, showing a 56.8\% improvement in recognition accuracy for categories without FT samples and an overall accuracy exceeding 90\%. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item We present a practical system for multi-person sensing based on near-field domination effect, leveraging COTS Wi-Fi devices without requiring hardware modifications. \item We design a time information embedding algorithm to effectively capture and represent the highly non-uniform CSI sampling patterns of the sensing system. \item We propose \name framework for multi-person HAR, which facilitates efficient cross-domain adaptation in the absence of certain categories via a two-stage training strategy and a composite decision mechanism. \item We construct the first multi-person near-field Wi-Fi sensing dataset, containing approximately 65,000 samples collected under default communication configurations, with a diverse set of subjects and environments. \item We conduct a comprehensive evaluation of \name framework, showing a 56.8\% improvement in recognition accuracy for categories without FT samples and an overall accuracy exceeding 90\%. \end{itemize}